phreakyphoenix/Explainable-Diabetic-Retinopathy-Detection/README.md

 ## What sets us apart
 Clearly many exisitng AI solutions already exist to detect Diabetic Retinopathy.
 However, we are planning to build an agent capable of not only giving an output label but being able to defend its output before an expert panel.
 This will require it to have a deep understanding of the pathology.

-##### Scenario:
+#### Scenario:
 An image is shown to a doctor and an AI agent.
-Both come up with their predictions, but what is the use of the AI prediction, other than at most a nudge to the dctors.
+Both come up with their predictions, but what is the use of the AI prediction, other than at most a nudge to the dctors?
-To make the AI prediction actually useful, we have to bring in **explainability**
+To make the AI prediction actually useful, we have to bring in **explainability** and the **ability to argue**

 ## Our Plan of Improvement in that Direction